LytixDev/metagen/docs/compile_time_execution.md

     - What if a compile time function calls another function, which uses global state?

 - What if a compile time function makes an OS specific call?

+- For the bytecode VM, how does it figure out what to return back to the compiler after a compile time call?

+- How can we reuse as much information as possible between typegen and type infer passes?
+    - Incremental typegen, infer, and typecheck